WestDRI/wgpages/content/python202302/python-13-pandas.md

 ```
 {{< /question >}}

 How do you create a dataframe from scratch?
-Many ways; the easiest by defining columns:
+There are many ways; perhaps, the easiest is by defining columns:

 ```py
 col1 = [1,2,3]